Why vaccine communication strategy is crucial for business today and how to develop and bring it to life.

 - Text and video communications from the CEO.
 You can send them via push and pop-up alerts.

 - Pop-up notifications.
 They appear on the screen and immediately grab the attention.
+Excellent for sending mail for rejoining after lockdown.

 - RSVPs to attend vaccination sessions.